opentelekomcloud-docs/data-warehouse-service/umn/source/service_overview/functions.rst

 -  MPP computing framework, hybrid row-column storage, and vectorized execution, enabling response to billion-level data correlation analysis within seconds
 -  Optimized in-memory computing based on Hash Join of Bloom Filter, improving the performance by 2 to 10 times
+-  Supports the symmetrically distributed, active-active multi-node cluster architecture, ensuring no SPOFs.

 -  Optimized communication between large-scale clusters based on telecommunication technologies, improving data transmission efficiency between compute nodes
 -  Cost-based intelligent optimizers, helping generate the optimal plan based on the cluster scale and data volume to improve execution efficiency

 GaussDB(DWS) has comprehensive SQL capabilities:

--  Supports SQL 92 and SQL 2003 standards, stored procedures, GBK and UTF-8 character sets, and SQL standard functions and OLAP analysis functions.
+-  Supports ANSI/ISO SQL 92, SQL99, and SQL 2003 standards, stored procedures, GBK and UTF-8 character sets, and SQL standard functions and OLAP analysis functions.
--  Compatible with the PostgreSQL ecosystem and supports interconnection with mainstream database ETL and BI tools provided by third-party vendors.
+-  Compatible with the PostgreSQL/Oracle/Teradata/MySQL ecosystem and supports interconnection with mainstream database ETL and BI tools provided by third-party vendors.
 -  Supports roaring bitmaps and common functions used with them, which are widely used for user feature extraction, user profiling, and more applications in the Internet, retail, education, and gaming industries.
 -  List partitioning (**PARTITION BY LIST** *(partition_key,[...])*) and range partitioning are supported.
 -  Read-only HDFS and OBS foreign tables in JSON file format are supported.